bl00djack/alkymi-test/backend_rest_api/README.md

 # Known Issues

-- If the APScheduler Job fails in the middle of processing a task, the file will be in locked state forever
+- Need to properly handle failed tasks.
+At the moment, the workers will keep trying to process the task periodically.

 # To Do